qiudaomao/node_frp/README.md

 1. Start the server with web UI enabled (default)
 2. Open http://localhost:8080 in your browser
-3. Login with the default password: `admin`
+3. Login with the default credentials:
+   - Username: `admin`
+   - Password: `admin`
-4. **Important**: Change the admin password in the server configuration
+4. **Important**: Change the default username and password in the server configuration or environment variables

 ### Managing Clients